 If you’ve only got the table itself, you’re not quite ready to enjoy a game!
 You’ll also want a set of strikers and pucks.
 Most companies include these with the table, although extras are always available.

 Your typical striker is a small round paddle with a handle that sticks straight up.
 Some of the high-end strikers have a soft padded material on the bottom, so you don’t scratch up the table.

 Even more advanced ones have an ergonomic handle that makes extended gameplay more comfortable.
 This isn’t something you’d want to write off as an ‘advanced players only’ accessory.
 It’s useful for anyone who wants to play for an extended period of time.

 The pucks might seem like a simple item, but they can get pretty advanced.
-High end pucks have an extremely smooth outer ring, with a small indent that allows it to glide more smoothly over the table.
-Occasionally, light up pucks are used that flash when hit, adding a layer of excitement to the game.
+High-end pucks have an extremely smooth outer ring, with a small indent that allows them to glide more smoothly over the table.
+Occasionally, light-up pucks are used to flash when hit, adding a layer of excitement to the game.

 Some users find that smaller pucks respond more precisely to motion and direction, and use these for training themselves.
 But we’d generally recommend sticking with the standard size.